With cases throughout Tennessee, our Nashville civil rights attorneys have the proven track record to handle your civil rights lawsuit.

-If you have suffered damages or a serious loss due to a violation of civil, constitutional or prisoner rights, please contact the Nashville personal injury lawyers at David Randolph Smith & Associates at (615) 742-1775 or (800) 394-2119 for a free and confidential evaluation of your case.
+If you have suffered damages or a serious loss due to a violation of civil, constitutional or prisoner rights anywhere in Tennessee, please contact the Nashville civil rights attorneys at David Randolph Smith & Associates at (615) 742-1775 or (800) 394-2119 for a free and confidential evaluation of your case.

 The firm received the AV rating under Martindale-Hubbell’s peer review rating system.
 David Randolph Smith is certified by the Tennessee Bar as a Civil Trial Specialist and as a Medical Malpractice Specialist.
 He has been selected as a Mid-South Super Lawyer, as one of the the Top 100 attorneys in Tennessee (in all fields of practice) he is included in the guidebook Best Lawyers in America.